eslicks303/graphicsNotebook/README.md

     >*The player will have a limited number of distraction interactions they can*<br /> *perform per floor.
 Trying to cause a distraction too many times will permanently*<br />
     *put all enemies on that floor in the chasing state.*
 - [ ] Local lighting<br />
-  >*Enemys may hold lights which will visually represent their range of vision*
+  >*Enemies may hold lights which will visually represent their range of vision*

 ***
 ## Stretch Goals (in order of possibility lol)